Terminal stage of highly viscous flow: Comparison to experiment

-Fig. 2 (a) shows the older shear data of squalane \cite{nibo} at 174 K. The line is a fit in terms of eq. (\ref{jom}) with the parameters $G$, $\tau_c$, $a_G$, and $f_K$ in Table I. Fig. 2 (b) displays dielectric relaxation data taken on the same sample in the same cryostat \cite{nibo}, which show the secondary relaxation at the same position and with the same width as the shear data, but with an amplitude which is a factor 0.3 smaller, qualitatively consistent with the Helfand crankshaft motion \cite{helfand}, which only turns one C-C-bond around, but causes a very sizable local shear distortion.
-At small $\omega$, the dielectric data require the additional relaxation time $\tau_D=1.3\tau_c$.
+Fig. 4 (a) shows the older shear data of squalane \cite{nibo} at 172 K. The line is a fit in terms of eq. (\ref{jom}) with the parameters $G$, $\tau_c$, $a_G$, and $f_K$ in Table III.
+Taking $f_K$ as free parameter, one finds eq. (\ref{fks}) with $f_s=0.9$ reasonably well confirmed (see the $f_s$-values in column 7 of Table III).
+Fig. 4 (b) displays dielectric relaxation data taken on the same sample in the same cryostat \cite{nibo}, which show the secondary relaxation at the same position and with the same width as the shear data, but with an amplitude which is a factor 0.18 smaller, qualitatively consistent with the Helfand crankshaft motion \cite{helfand}, which only turns one C-C-bond around, but causes a very sizable local shear distortion.
+The dielectric data can be fitted with the shear parameters in Table III, with $\tau_d=1.02\tau_c$, but it turns out that this is no longer an exponential cutoff of the spectrum.
+The dashed line in Fig. 4 (b) requires a Kohlrausch cutoff, with a Kohlrausch $\beta_d=0.55$ at 172 K. Fitting at different temperatures, one finds that the broadening increases as one approaches the $\alpha-\beta$-merging of secondary and primary peak.

+The same broadening on approaching the $\alpha-\beta$-merging is observed in very recent adiabatic compressibility data \cite{hex}.
+Fig. 4 (b) shows these data at the slightly lower temperature 171.65 K, in which the Kohlrausch broadening exponent is $\beta_d=0.6$ and the secondary relaxation peak is by a factor 1.77 stronger than in the shear data.

-Looking at the low frequency end of Fig. 2 (a), one finds a deviation of the measured $G'(\omega)$-values from the calculated curve toward higher values.
+Looking at the low frequency end of Fig. 4 (a), one finds a deviation of the measured $G'(\omega)$-values from the calculated curve toward higher values.
 This is not a failure of the shear misfit model, but a polymer effect \cite{mcleish}: Longer polymers develop a rubbery plateau, together with a much higher viscosity, due to chain entanglements, in this region.
-The short-chain polymer squalane shows only a small precursor effect of this rubbery plateau, but it is naturally an effect which is not taken into account by the shear misfit model.
+The short-chain polymer squalane shows only a small precursor effect of this rubbery plateau, but it is naturally an effect which is not taken into account here.
 In order to minimize the influence of the rubbery plateau precursor effect on the fitted parameters, the fit was only extended down to about one third of the peak maximum in $G''(\omega)$.

-Fig. 3 shows that the fitted values of $\tau_c$ in Table I follow the Vogel-Fulcher law
+Fig. 5 shows that the fitted values of $\tau_c$ in Table III follow the Vogel-Fulcher law

 The $\tau_\alpha$-values of the electrical-circuit equivalent model evaluated from the new squalane shear relaxation data \cite{squa2017} correspond to the $\tau_c$ of the shear model.
 From fit of the same data in terms of the the shear misfit model, they have to be multiplied with the factor 5 to obtain $\tau_c$.